 They taste amazing by themselves, but you can also use them in spinach dip.
 Just chop them up and stir them in.
 They are also a great topping for pizza.
 To use marinated artichokes on top of baked fish, brown some butter and stir in the capers, and artichoke hearts then pour it over the baked fish.

-I encourage you to do most of the prep work ahead of time, so you can assemble this in a flash on Thanksgiving or Christmas.
+Make Ahead: Most of the prep work can be done ahead of time, so you can assemble this in a flash.

 Expert Tips